the-hyp0cr1t3/CC/README.md

 ## What's next?
 Once you are familiarize yourself with these things, here are some things you could consider doing next:

-* Take a look at [time (and space) complexity](https://github.com/the-hyp0cr1t3/CC/blob/master/Complexity%20and%20Big-O%20Notation.md), as will you soon realise that not all logically 'correct' solutions pass the given constraints.
+* Take a look at [time and space complexity](https://github.com/the-hyp0cr1t3/CC/blob/master/Complexity%20and%20Big-O%20Notation.md), as will you soon realise that not all logically 'correct' solutions pass the given constraints.

 * Learn C++ STL.
 STL, or Standard Template Library, is a huge library of useful functions.
 If you're not already familiar with it, [this](https://www.hackerearth.com/practice/notes/standard-template-library/) is a good place to start.
 Try out a few problems [here](https://hackerrank.com/domains/cpp/stl).

 * Develop your problem solving approach by tackling topics one at a time.
 Here's a collection of some common beginner [topics](https://github.com/the-hyp0cr1t3/CC/tree/master/Topics) and problems on the same.

-* Turn to the Codeforces [problemset](https://codeforces.com/problemset), and sort by difficulty and tags.
+* Turn to the codeforces [problemset](https://codeforces.com/problemset), and sort by difficulty and tags.
 Grind problems because there's nothing like **practice, practice, practice**.

 * Participate in live [contests](https://codeforces.com/contests) or take [virtual](https://codeforces.com/blog/entry/70036) ones.
-Virtual contests are a way to participate in or experience old contests that have happened already.
+Virtual contests are a way to participate in or experience old contests that have happened in the past.

 <details>
     <summary>The secret formula</summary>